 Sibiu is the prettiest city in Romania and its most important cultural center.
-It lies in the very heart of the country, in the enchanting region of Transylvania and stands out due to its atmospheric Old Town, whose magnificent architecture conveys the visitor through 8 centuries of history and traditions.
-This lovely historical center is an ensemble of squares, museums and National Monuments of great beauty and inestimable value.
+It lies in the very heart of the country, in the enchanting region of Transylvania, and stands out due to its atmospheric Old Town, magnificent architecture, and thriving cultural scene.

-Sibiu’s dynamic cultural scene is brimming with all sorts of events, including film and theater festivals, concerts, medieval fairs or art exhibitions, and most of them take place in the Grand Square.
+Sibiu’s dynamic cultural scene is brimming with all sorts of events, including film and theater festivals, concerts, medieval fairs, or art exhibitions, and most of them take place in the Grand Square.

 Long time ago this place was used for public executions, but nowadays, the Grand Square is a wonderful place to stroll and unwind, to linger over a cup of coffee in one of the sidewalk cafes in a sunny summer morning, or to indulge in delicious local pastries and welcoming decors, while outside, frisky snowflakes and cheerful Christmas stalls herald the winter.

-Another picturesque backdrop in Sibiu Old Town, the Huet Square, is lined with colorful buildings and moody restaurants featuring international menus.
+Another picturesque sight in Sibiu Old Town, the Huet Square, is lined with colorful buildings and moody restaurants featuring international menus.
 It dates back to the 12th century, which makes it the oldest square in the city.

-The Huet Square is dominated by the imposing Lutheran Cathedral of Saint Mary, a stunning Gothic-style church built in the 14th century.
+A little farther away, the little Huet Square is dominated by the imposing Lutheran Cathedral of Saint Mary, a stunning Gothic-style church built in the 14th century.
 Inside lies the largest organ in southeastern Europe.

-Take a break and try some local delicacies such as covrigi (pretzels), gogosi (home-made donuts) or Romanian pies.
+Take a break and try some local delicacies such as covrigi (pretzels), gogosi (home-made donuts), or Romanian pies.
 It’s a cheap (not so healthy) way to satisfy your hunger, and an excellent chance to immerse yourself in the Romanian culture.